 Pointing out the exact shelf life of yogurt is difficult.
 There are a few things that come into play here.

 First, it’s the type of yogurt (plain, Greek, Icelandic, flavored, reduced-fat) that matters.
 Second, it’s the ingredients and whether or not it contains preservatives.
 The third factor, and one that you have limited information about, is how it was stored before it got to the shelves.
 If your yogurt was mishandled before it got to the store, it could spoil early.

 Generally, the first thing to do is to check the date on the label.
 Usually, it’s a sell-by date.
 That date informs you how long the store can keep the product on the shelves.
 That also means that the dairy product should easily retain freshness for a couple of days longer.
 In case of yogurt, it’s usually up to a week past that date.
 Of course, it can as easily be spoiled a day past the date on the label, especially if it’s free of preservatives.

 Once you open the package, you should use it within a week.
 That is, of course, if you store it properly.
 While a week sounds nice, to get the best quality I recommend using the yogurt within 3 to 5 days tops.
 That’s, of course, a general estimate and will vary for different styles and brands.

 |Yogurt (unopened)||Sell-by + 1 week|

 Please note that the periods above are rough estimates and dairy products can easily spoil way earlier.

 How To Tell If Yogurt Is Bad

-Last but not least, if your half-open yogurt sits in the fridge for more than a week, or an unopened one is a month past the date on the label, just discard it.
+Last but not least, if your half-open yogurt sits in the fridge for more than a week, or an unopened one is a couple of weeks past the date on the label, just discard it.
 Same thing if you left it at room temperature overnight by accident.
 In either case, it’s better to cut your losses and don’t risk foodborne illness.